google/zetasql/docs/query-syntax.md

   case-insensitivity.
 You can use `COLLATE` only on columns of type `STRING`.

   `collation_specification` represents the collation specification for the `COLLATE` clause.
-The collation specification can be a `STRING` literal or a query parameter.
+The collation specification can be a string literal or a query parameter.
 To learn more see
    [collation specification details][collation-spec].
 +  `NULLS FIRST | NULLS LAST`: